lcarlier/EasyMock/README.md

 cmp_<structName>
 ```

-A user can implements its own version of EasyMock matchers by creating
+A user can implement its own version of EasyMock matchers by creating
-functions that matche the `EasyMock_Matcher` type.
+functions that matches the `EasyMock_Matcher` type.

 ## <a name="user-content-utm"></a>Using the mock
 Once the mocks have been generated, the unit test must call the